sandipchitale/spotlight/README.md

 }
 ```

 The outer flex container, the pill body, and the dialog header are `.drag`.
-The `<input>`, the four action buttons, the dialog close button, and the list items are `.no-drag`.
+The `<input>`, the four action buttons, the dialog close button, the list items, and the toast container are `.no-drag`.

 ## Peek-fade CSS